dcunited001/dcunited001.github.io/_posts/2018-01-19-wtf-america-united-we-stand-divided-we-fall.md

 or worse.
 These communist traitors have been smacked in the fucking face by reality for about three years.

+#### An Example Ex Parte Proceeding -- AAA and BBB might as well be a single person.

+> "Sir, there's a problem.
+It's bad.
+We don't know how to get this guy
+> to go down." -- AAA
+>
+> "What's he doing.
+Do you know?" -- BBB
+>
+> "Of course we do, we il/legally monitor all communications and we've
+> pinned him down sociophysically by defaming and smearing his
+> character.
+He'll never work again, unless it's McDonalds" -- AAA
+>
+> "Well that's fantastic.
+It sounds like he's sociophysically primed
+> like a tree in a forest with no one around to hear him fall
+> down.
+Perfect.
+Take the shot." -- BBB
+>
+> "But you don't understand.
+The guys like Einstein or some shit and
+> we look like a bunch of shitdicks who raped him in the ass on a
+> train to Dashau.
+We used him as a punching back, gangraping him to
+> train HUMINT.
+It ... looks really, really bad." -- AAA
+>
+> "We'll that sounds really bad.
+FUCK!
+We can't deal with that.
+Kill
+> him." -- BBB
+>
+> "No, you don't get it.
+He sees everything coming, like the
+> terrifying prescient being that dominates the universe in
+> Dune.
+Every time we try to do anything, we fuck up.
+And the worst
+> part is that it's all our fault.
+We look horrible and everyone
+> supports him, though they're too scared to speak up." -- AAA
+>
+> "Well, it's not going to come back on me.
+That's for sure, I've
+> gotten my hands too dirty for this country to take a fall now.
+This
+> is all your fault and I'm a leader, so I should know.
+Make his
+> family do it, or they're obviously traitors acting as human shields
+> for a terrorist.
+You know how this works, right?
+Do you work for me?
+> Do you still work for me?
+Because the second you don't, you're a
+> loose end.
+And we're killing his family members one by one in the
+> years after this operation is over." -- BBB
+>
+> "Sir, he's an American Citizen and hasn't actually committed any
+> crimes" -- AAA
+>
+> "No he's not.
+He's a Non-Enemy Combatant (NEC) and has no
+> rights.
+That sounds really bad, but you sound worse.
+Like a
+> traitor.
+If you don't make this happen, we'll have your NECK too." --
+> BBB
+>
+> "Fuck this shit." -- AAA
+>
+> "What's that?" -- BBB
+>
+> "... nothing!
+Hashtag 'National Security' ..." -- AAA

 #### You Need To Read This.
 I'm Betting My Life On My Story.
 It Will Never Be Erased

 ![]()